openfaas/docs/docs/openfaas-pro/jetstream.md

 ### Queue-based scaling for functions

 The queue-worker uses a shared NATS Stream and NATS Consumer by default, which works well with many of the existing [autoscaling strategies](/reference/async/#autoscaling).

-However, if you wish to scales functions based upon the queue depth for each, you can set up the queue-worker to scale its NATS Consumers dynamically for each function.
+Requests are processed in a FIFO order, and it is possible for certain functions to dominate or starve the queue.

+A fairer approach is to scale functions based upon their respective queue depth, with a consumer created for each function as and when it is needed.

+The `mode` parameter can be set to `static` (default) or `function`.

 ```yaml
 jetstreamQueueWorker: